ItzLoonie/TownOfHostPlus/README.md

 The Hitman is a neutral benign role with the ability to kill.<br>
 Hitman can win with anyone and does not count as a killer.<br>
 Optionally, Hitman can also win with roles like Jester and Executioner.<br>

-### Masochist

-Create and idea by Loonie<br>

-Team : Neutral<br>
-Basis : Crewmate<br>
-Victory Condition : Get attacked a certain amount of times to win<br>

-The Masochist is a neutral evil who must be attacked a set amount of times to win.<br>
-Because of this, the Masochist is pratically unkillable.<br>

-### Poisoner

-Create and idea by Loonie<br>

-Team : Neutral<br>
-Basis : Impostor<br>
-Victory Condition : Kill everyone<br>

-The Poisoner is a neutral killer with delayed kills.<br>
-Kill everyone to win<br>

-### Serial Killer

-Create and idea by Loonie<br>

-Team : Neutral<br>
-Basis : Impostor<br>
-Victory Condition : Kill everyone<br>

-The Serial Killer is a neutral killer that can sabotage.<br>
-Optionally, the Serial Killer can guess roles like a guesser.<br>

-### Predator

-Create and idea by Loonie<br>

-Team : Neutral<br>
-Basis : Impostor<br>
-Victory Condition : Kill enough players to win.<br>

-The Predator is a killing role not counted to the game.<br>
-They cannot vent but have a set goal of killing a certain amount of players to win.<br>
-If they don't kill enough, they lose.<br>

-### Vindicator

-Create and idea by Loonie<br>

-Team : Neutral<br>
-Basis : Impostor<br>
-Victory Condition : Kill everyone<br>

-The Vindicator is a neutral killer with extra votes, like a Mayor.<br>
-Kill everyone to win.<br>

-### Traitor

-Create and idea by Loonie<br>

-Team : Neutral<br>
-Basis : Impostor<br>
-Victory Condition : Kill everyone<br>

-The Traitor is a neutral impostor that must kill literally everyone.<br>
-The Traitor will not win if the game is 1 Traitor and 1 Crewmate.<br>
-The Traitor must kill that crewmate to win.<br>
-The Traitor has every ability a regular Impostor has, due to its lore being a former Impostor.<br>

-### Wraith

-Create and idea by Loonie<br>

-Team : Neutral<br>
-Basis : Impostor<br>
-Victory Condition : Kill everyone<br>

-The Wraith is a neutral killer that cannot report bodies, call emergency meetings, or cast a vote.<br>
-However, they can sabotage doors.<br>
-Along with that, since they are a ghost-like creature, they show up as innocent to crew roles and can't be found by the Detective.<br>

-### Glitch

-Create and idea by Loonie<br>

-Team : Neutral<br>
-Basis : Impostor<br>
-Victory Condition : Kill everyone<br>

-The Glitch is a neutral killer that must kill literally everyone to win.<br>
-If the last two players are a Glitch and Crewmate, the game will NOT end.<br>
-The Glitch must kill that crewmate.<br>
-Glitch cannot vent, but can sabotage.<br>
-Glitch also corrupts its kills, preventing roles from being found.<br>

 ## Coven